eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

 -->

-## Curry, uncurrying and function composition
+## Curry, uncurry and function composition

 A method reference like `Float.times` is represented in "curried" form in Ceylon.
 I can write: